sigreen-nokia/dino/README.md

                 2.For an example traffic query, show me how to find the data view that was used 3.Get a list of all data views via the API, write to a file (this is a big list, perhaps the next one is better)
-                4.Dump a specific data view, selected from a menu of all configured data views 5.Starhub Example Case:Create a new custom ddos data view for regs (high retention) - A step by step using an example
-                6.LGU+ Example Case: Create a new custom ddos data view sliced on a custom protection group - A step by step using an example
+                4.Dump a specific data view, selected from a menu of all configured data views 5.Example Case:Create a new custom ddos data view for regs (high retention) - A step by step using an example 6.Example Case: Create a new custom ddos data view sliced on a custom protection group - A step by step using an example
                 7.Create a new data view from a json file - A step by step 8.Patch an existing data view retention - A step by step 9.Delete an existing data view